zsofiasomlai/pbx-group-security/content/roles/contract/perl-security-developer.md

 We are looking for a Perl developer to take on these tasks:

-- Learn about the Photobox web software -  both front-end and API systems and understand its strengths and weaknesses
+- Learn about the Photobox web software -  both front-end and API systems and understand its strengths and weaknesses.
-- Rectify the most urgent security issues as directed by the security team
+- Rectify the most urgent security issues as directed by the security team.
 - Rectify performance and other issues that could lead to DOS attacks.
 - Working with the security team, help to design and implement a security strategy for the web software in the medium to long term.
 - Subject to availability, work on other tasks related to the web software as directed by the web team.